A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Frequency-related Applications

-Some works adopt cryptography tools instead of DP in FA-based frequency-related solutions.
+\textbf{Cryptography method(s).} Some works adopt cryptography tools instead of DP in FA-based frequency-related solutions.
 Compared to DP, cryptography tools allow deriving accurate results with maximal data utility.
 However, an adversary still may infer sensitive information from the accurate outputs.
 STAR \cite{davidson2022star} is a threshold aggregation (a variation of heavy hitters) solution for web data analysis.
 Its threshold aggregation enforces $k$-anonymity on the output data, and such functionality is realized by a secret sharing scheme.
 In \cite{boneh2021lightweight}, a private heavy hitter algorithm is proposed.
 The solution relies on the incremental distributed point function, a lightweight cryptography tool.
 It assumes that there exist two servers that collude with neither each other nor any client.

-In \cite{bohler2021secure}, a private heavy hitter solution is proposed that utilizes DDP for its privacy preservation.
+\textbf{Distributed differential privacy method(s).} In \cite{bohler2021secure}, a private heavy hitter solution is proposed that utilizes DDP for its privacy preservation.
 DDP statistically satisfies CDP, and utilizes cryptography tools to prevent the server from learning any single client upload, so that local privacy can be achieved with CDP-level data utility.
 In FedWeb \cite{wang2024fedweb}, another DDP-based solution is proposed.
-It can handle generic FPM tasks, and proposes tailored design to be applied in Web 3.0 applications.
+It can handle generic FPM tasks and proposes tailored designs to be applied in Web 3.0 applications.
 In \cite{bagdasaryan2021towards}, an FA-based location heatmap generation solution is proposed, which can be regarded as a frequency oracle solution on geometric items.
 In \cite{bagdasaryan2021towards}, DDP, which combines the schemes of cryptography tools and DP, is applied to reduce the noise required for privacy preservation.
 It iteratively reduces the granularity of queried locations to better utilize the participating clients.

 In Table \ref{table_frequency}, we summarize our surveyed FA-based solutions on frequency-related tasks and list their detailed tasks, privacy model, data domain setting, and extra features.